 💠 Check with your employer.
 If you are still working, or stopped working recently, many employers offer disability insurance.
 While Social Security disability often takes months or years, employer disability payments can start immediately.
 There are a few important things to know about Long Term Disability.

 💠 Collect Unemployment.
-If you were laid off from your job, you may be eligible to collect unemployment benefits.
+In some situations, you may be eligible to collect unemployment benefits.
 However, disability lawyers report that in some cases collecting unemployment may make it more difficult to get approved and some lawyers will not accept clients who are collecting unemployment.

 💠 Meds and Docs.
 Social Security will look to see if you are in regular treatment and following your doctors recommendations.
-If you can’t afford care, please check out When You Can’t Afford the Doctor and When You Can’t Afford Meds.
+If you can’t afford care, please check out When You Can’t Afford the Doctor.
+For treatment: How to Be Broke & Medicated.
 If all else fails: How To Explain Why You Haven’t Been to the Doctor